srilumpa/fluent-plugin-shodan/README.md

 2. Build the gem with `gem build fluent-plugin-shodan.gemspec`
 3. Install the built gem with `fluent-gem install fluent-plugin-shodan-<version>.gem`
 4. Follow the [debugging guide from FluentD](https://docs.fluentd.org/plugin-development#debugging-plugins)

+## Credits

+This plugin heavily relies on the [shodanz](https://github.com/picatz/shodanz) gem by [Kent 'picat' Gruber](https://picatz.github.io/) which makes it really easy to query the Shodan API.

 ## Copyright